edinburgh-napier/set09121/lectures/lecture4.md

 # String

-C-style string is an C-style array of char
+C-style string is a C-style array of chars

 ```cpp
 char c_str[] = "hello";